List of Christian denominations by number of members: Sedevacantists

-Protestantism – 900 million–1 billion
+Protestantism – 629 million–1.03 billion

 Protestantism is the second largest major group of Christians by number of followers.
-Estimates vary from 800 million to 1 billion, or between 31% and 38% of all Christians.
+In 2025, the World Christian Database reported 629 million historic Protestants and 409 million Independent non-denominational Pentecostals.
+Estimates vary from 0.6 to 1.1 billion, or between 24% and 40% of all Christians.
 The main reason for this wide range is the lack of a common agreement among scholars as to which denominations constitute Protestantism.
-For instance, most sources but not all include Anabaptism, Anglicanism, Baptists and Independent Nondenominational Christianity as part of Protestantism.
+For instance, most sources include Anabaptism, Anglicanism, Baptists and non-denominational Christianity as part of Protestantism.
+However, widely used references like the World Christian Encyclopedia, which has been documenting the changing status of World Christianity over the past 120 years, classifies Independent Christians or non-denominational Pentecostals as a separate category from Protestantism.
 Moreover, Protestant denominations altogether do not form a single structure comparable to the Catholic Church, or to a lesser extent the Eastern Orthodox communion.
-However, several different comparable communions exist within Protestantism, such as the World Evangelical Alliance, Anglican Communion, World Communion of Reformed Churches, World Baptist Alliance, World Methodist Council and the World Lutheran Federation.
+However, several different comparable communions exist within Protestantism, such as the World Evangelical Alliance, the Anglican Communion, the World Communion of Reformed Churches, the Baptist World Alliance, the World Methodist Council and the Lutheran World Federation.
 Regardless, 900 million is the most accepted figure among various authors and scholars, and thus is used in this article.
-Note that this 900 million figure also includes Anglicanism, as well as Anabaptists, Baptists and multiple other groups that might sometimes disavow a common "Protestant" designation, and would rather prefer to be called, simply, "Christian".
+Note that this 900 million figure also includes Anglicans, Anabaptists, Baptists, as well as multiple other groups that might sometimes disavow a common "Protestant" designation, and would rather prefer to be called, simply, "Christian".
+According to Mark Juergensmeyer of the University of California, "popular Protestantism" (that is to say all forms of Protestantism with the notable exception of the historical denominations deriving from the Protestant Reformation) is the most dynamic religious movement in the contemporary world, alongside resurgent Islam.

-Historical Protestantism – 300–500 million
+Historical Protestantism – 400–600 million

-The number of individuals who are members of historical Protestant Churches totals to 300-500 million.
+The number of individuals who are members of historical Protestant Churches totals to 400–600 million.

-Anglicanism – 110 million
+Anglicanism – 85–110 million

-There are about 110 million Christians in Anglican tradition, mostly part of the Anglican Communion, the third-largest Christian communion in the world, with 42 members (provinces).
+There are 85–110 million Christians in Anglican tradition, mostly part of the Anglican Communion, the third-largest Christian communion in the world, with 42 members (provinces).
+When united churches in the Anglican Communion and the breakaway Continuing Anglican movement were not counted, there were an estimated 97.4 million Anglicans worldwide in 2020.